Phase-Space Engineering and Collective Dynamics in Memcomputing: Introduction

 In this work, we study numerically and provide some analytical understanding of the dynamics of prototypical DMMs, concentrating on the way changing hyper-parameters influences their ability to solve a given problem.
 The main findings of our work are as follows:

 1. There exists a {\it wide} range of viable DMM hyper-parameters where the solution search is efficient.
-This {\it phase} of solvability is related to the existence of a full phase of {\it dynamical long-range order} (DLRO) in the fast DOFs that is induced by memory.
-By ``long-range'' we mean that the correlations between the fast DOFs may involve a large number of these DOFs, possibly their entire set~\footnote{In the presence of an underlying spatial structure, e.g., a spin glass on a lattice, DLRO is directly related to {\it spatial} long-range correlations~\cite{di2017topological}.
-However, in many combinatorial optimization problems, such a structure is missing.
-Nonetheless, the concept of DLRO is still well-defined if we consider the size of fast DOF avalanches generated during dynamics.
-Namely, we consider systems exhibiting {\it collective} motion of a large number of fast DOFs to have DLRO~\cite{Branching}.}.
-It also indicates that DMMs are robust against small perturbations of the hyper-parameters within this phase.
+This {\it phase} of solvability is related to the existence of a region in phase space in which the fast DOFs evolve {\it collectively}.
+This behavior is induced by memory.
+The fact that a {\it phase} exists where solutions can be found efficiently indicates that DMMs are robust against small perturbations of the hyper-parameters within this range.

-2. Despite there being a wide range of hyper-parameters that yield DLRO, only a subset of these parameters is accompanied by scale-invariance.
-While DLRO is certainly required to navigate highly non-convex landscapes efficiently, scale-invariance does not seem to be always necessary.
+2. Despite there being a wide range of hyper-parameters that yield collective dynamics, only a subset of these parameters is accompanied by scale-invariance.
+While collective behavior is certainly required to navigate highly non-convex landscapes efficiently, scale-invariance does not seem to be always necessary.

 3. When the memory DOFs vary over time scales comparable to those of the fast DOFs, the DMM's ability to solve the problem decreases dramatically.
-This loss of efficiency originates from the breakdown of DLRO in the fast DOFs, as timescale separation is required to generate long-range correlations dynamically.
+This loss of efficiency originates from the breakdown of collective behavior in the fast DOFs, as timescale separation is required to generate system-wide correlations dynamically.

 4. On the opposite end, when the memory dynamics are extremely slow, the DMM's performance worsens as well.
 We attribute this to the ``flattening'' of the unstable manifolds of the saddle points, which, in the presence of numerical noise, favors the existence of time-reversed trajectories (i.e., anti-instantons, in a field theory language).
 These time-reversed trajectories are instead exponentially suppressed in the efficient-solution phase.